Onefinity CNC is a relatively new entrant in the hobby CNC space that's becoming popular fast.

 Onefinity uses a fork of the Buildbotics Machine Controller as the controller for Woodworker.

 The Buildbotics controller uses a Raspberry Pi board and is a computer in itself.

-Hence, you do not require a separate computer to processing G-code or controlling the machine.
+Hence, you do not require a separate computer to process G-code or control the machine.